Robert F. Kennedy Bridge: Initial construction

-Initial efforts
+First contracts

 The Board of Estimate approved the first contracts for the Triborough Bridge in early October 1929, specifically for the construction bridge piers on Randalls and Wards Islands and in Queens.
 This allowed for the start of construction on the Triborough Bridge's suspension span to Queens.
 A groundbreaking ceremony was held in Astoria Park, Queens, on October 25, 1929, just a day after Black Thursday, which started the Great Depression.
 Mayor Walker turned over the first spadeful of dirt for the bridge in front of 10,000 visitors.
 After the groundbreaking ceremony, further construction was delayed because the company originally contracted to build the piers, the Albert A. Volk Company, refused to carry out the contract.
 In early December, the contract for the piers was reassigned to the McMullen Company.
 Meanwhile, the Board was condemning the land in the path of the bridge's approaches.
 However, this process was also postponed because homeowners wanted to sell their property to the city at exceedingly high prices.

 The War Department gave its approval to the Bronx Kills, East River, and Little Hell Gate spans in late April 1930, after construction was already underway on the Queens suspension span across the East River.
 A week later, the War Department also approved the Harlem River span, with another amendment: the span was now a movable lift bridge, which could be raised to allow maritime traffic to pass.
-Shortly afterward, a special mayoral committee sanctioned a $5million expenditure for the Triborough project, and in July 1930, a $5million bond issue to fund the Triborough Bridge's construction was passed.
+Shortly afterward, a special mayoral committee sanctioned a $5 million expenditure for the Triborough project, and in July 1930, a $5 million bond issue to fund the Triborough Bridge's construction was passed.